oskarmikey/source-2-material-importer/README.md

 **Overview**

-**VMT2VMATPro** is a versatile tool designed to convert `.vmt` files (Valve Material Type) to `.vmat` files (Valve Material Asset) and generate roughness maps from texture files.
+**vmt to vmat enhanced** is a versatile tool designed to convert `.vmt` files (Valve Material Type) to `.vmat` files (Valve Material Asset) and generate roughness maps from texture files.
 It is ideal for automating the conversion of materials to a format compatible with Source 2 tools, with the added capability of processing texture files for roughness mapping.

 **Prerequisites**